Traveling to Istanbul Turkey? Grab this Istanbul hidden gems list and avoid crowds with these 23 secret things to do in Istanbul. #Istanbul #Turkey

 Ashkenazi Synagogue Museum

-Istanbul has had a long Jewish history since the times of the Byzantine Empire.
-The area around Galata Tower was predominantly Jewish which is why you’ll find several synagogues here.
+Istanbul has had a long Jewish history since the Byzantine Empire.
+The area around Galata Tower was predominantly Jewish, which is why you’ll find several synagogues here.

-Many of Galata’s synagogues require getting prior permission for visiting but we found one that we could visit without a permission.
+Many of Galata’s synagogues require prior permission to visit, but we found one that we could visit without permission.
 It was the Neve Shalom synagogue which had an impressive museum chalking out Jewish history and culture in Istanbul.

-Check out the synagogue opening hours here and be sure to get an id because you’ll need that for verification.
+Check out the synagogue opening hours here.
+Be sure to get an ID, as you’ll need it for verification.
 We carried our passports.

 Miniaturk